reuttaldev/Haskell-Connect4-Solver/readme.md

 a - 22 if the opponent can win where a is the number of pieces used by the winner at the end of the game

 Since we cannot assign a score when the game has not finished, we explore the tree until we reach a leaf node and propagate this score back upwards to the root.
 At each internal node, we choose the maximum value from its children.

 Since exploring the entire search tree is not feasible, I use alpha-beta approach.
 Additionally, I applied a iterative deepening & null window search approach & hash table to store the upper bound for a given game state.
 Without it the search is still not feasible.

+## How to run
-To start the project, write:
+To start the project, write the following command in the main directory:
-cabal run
+`cabal run`

-Resources:
+## Resources:

 http://blog.gamesolver.org/solving-connect-four/02-test-protocol/
 https://towardsdatascience.com/creating-the-perfect-connect-four-ai-bot-c165115557b0